AdaCore/gnatcoll-core/docs/sql.rst

          '|' ('PK'|''|'NULL'|'NOT NULL'|'INDEX'|'NOCASE')
          '|' [default] '|' [doc] '|'

-  The type of the field is the SQL type ("INTEGER", "TEXT", "TIMESTAMP", "DATE", "DOUBLE PRECISION", "BOOLEAN", "TIME", "CHARACTER(1)").
+  The type of the field is the SQL type ("INTEGER", "TEXT", "TIMESTAMP", "DATE", "DOUBLE PRECISION", "MONEY", "BOOLEAN", "TIME", "CHARACTER(1)").
 Any maximal length can be specified for strings, not just 1 as in this example.
   The tool will automatically convert these to
   Ada when generating Ada code.
 A special type ("AUTOINCREMENT") is an integer that is automatically incremented according to available ids in the table.